 Herrin Illinois Medical Malpractice Lawyers

-If you believe that your loved one suffered injuries or harm by medical malpractice as a patient at Herrin Hospital, call the law offices of Rosenfeld Injury Lawyers now.
+If you believe that your loved one suffered injuries or harm by medical malpractice as a patient at Herrin Hospital, call the law offices of Rosenfeld Injury Lawyers LLC now.
 Let our knowledgeable Illinois personal injury attorneys file and successfully resolve your medical malpractice case that happened in an Illinois medical center or hospital.
 Our team of attorneys can file all the necessary paperwork for your medical malpractice case in the appropriate courthouse at:

 200 West Jefferson, Suite 100